Customize Consent Preferences

 Prescribing Made Personal for You and Your Family

-Questions about your result?
-Please discuss this with your care provider.
+Questions about your results?
+Please discuss this with your healthcare provider.

 Pharmacogenomics (PGx)

 Pharmacogenomics, or PGx, can help your healthcare providers know what medications and dosages are most effective based on your unique genetics.
-With PGx, your doctor can:
+With PGx, your provider can:

-• Remove or reduce the trial and error of prescribing drugs
+• Remove or reduce the trial and error of prescribing medications

-• Identify possible interactions between drugs you may already be taking that may reduce the benefits or even cause serious side effects
+• Identify possible interactions between your medications that may reduce the benefits or even cause serious side effects

 • Save money by avoiding medications that may not work for you or may cause you harm